 - Children in foster care are four times as likely to have a clinical level of behavioral or emotional problems compared to other children.

 - School-age children in foster care are more than twice as likely as other children to be poorly engaged in school.

-- The mean length of stay for a child to wait in foster care for a permanent family is 29 months,one-half years.
+- The mean length of stay for a child to wait in foster care for a permanent family is 24 months, two years.
 (AFCARS, 2006)

 - If they “emancipate” from the state’s care at eighteen instead of being adopted by a loving family, these children are more likely to succumb to substance abuse, crime and poverty.
 Waiting children deserve better.